b-charles/pigs/ioc/README.md

 var injected *MyInjectedStruct = &MyInjectedStruct{}
 ```
 Here, if `injected` is injected by the container, the field `AllComponents` will contains every components defined with the type or signature `SomeInterface`.
+The injected slice will never contain a `nil` value: `nil` components are discarded.
 If no component are found, the injected slice is empty.
+This feature can useful to implement an optional injection.

 #### Scopes: Default and Testing

 Like it's said in the main goals of the framework, there is no concept of scope, or at least not extendable scope.
 In fact, the container is divided in three set of components: one for the default components, one for the core components, and one for tests.
 Every time an injection is proceeded, the container start by searching any component in the test set.
-If nothing is found, then the container use the core set.
-If still nothing is found, then the container use the default set.
-In case of auto-discovery injection (slice), if at least one matching component is found in the test set, that components are injected and the components in the core set are not used (which means you can not run a test with an auto-discovered slice empty when it is not outside of testing), and in the same spirit, if the core set is used and at least one component is found, the default set is ignored.
+If nothing is found or if the components are `nil`, the container use the core set.
+If still nothing is found (or only `nil` components), then the container use the default set.
+In case of auto-discovery injection (slice), if at least one matching component is found in the test set, that components are injected and the components in the core set are not used (which also means if you have configured some components to be auto-discovered in the default or core scope, you can not run a test with the auto-discovered slice empty), and in the same spirit, if the core set is used and at least one component is found, the default set is ignored.

 The API is defined to record a component in the default set, the core set or in the test set.
 With that mechanisms, it's easy to:
  * write some libraries with default fonctionnalities which can be overloaded by the main application,